 TikTok is largely used by people between the age of 16 and 24.
 This age group makes up 41% of the total user-base.
-Unfortunately, the social network hasn’t released much beyond this, though it’s safe to assume 24-30 makes up another large part of its audience.
+Unfortunately, the social network hasn’t released much additional info beyond this, though it’s safe to assume 24-30 makes up another large part of its audience.

 So with that in mind, we recommend using TikTok for marketing if you have a young audience.

 While there’s no doubt that older people will start using the service soon, your marketing resources will likely be better spent elsewhere if that’s your targeted audience.